 There is a third type of translation, commonly called a paraphrase.
 These are not really so much translations as they are English versions that carry the message of the Scripture but are told in contemporary terms.
 Paraphrases are generally easier to read, but not as useful for a more in-depth study of the Scripture.

 The Message and Living Bibles are examples of paraphrases.

-As time went on the copies produced in a specific location would not vary much.
-But when compared between distinct locations the differences between the copies would become greater.
-Scholars today, in comparing the many manuscripts have identified between three and five distinct ‘families’ of manuscripts.
-The two most important of these for Bible scholars are the Alexandrian and the Byzantine families.
+As time went on, the copies produced in a specific location would not vary much.
+But when compared between distinct locations, the differences between the copies would become greater.
+Scholars today, in comparing the many manuscripts, have identified between three and five distinct ‘families’ of manuscripts.
+The two most important of these for Bible scholars are the Alexandrian and Byzantine families.

 Byzantine Family of Manuscripts